 Because affiliate marketing, though simple, is NOT easy!

-If you've been an affiliate marketer for any amount of time then I'm sure you can relate to this diagram:
+If you've been an affiliate marketer for any amount of time I'm sure you can relate to this:

-I started my first niche website six years ago and in that time I've experienced a lot of ups and downs…
+I started my first affiliate website six years ago and experienced a lot of ups and downs…

 I danced around like a fool when I made my first ever commission.